-We often get caught up in the effectiveness of our own senses and think every animal with eyes sees the world like we do.
-Some new research shows that although the basics of sight are similar, how deer see the world is much different than how we do.
+We often get caught up in the effectiveness of our own senses and think every animal sees the world like we do.
+Some new research shows that although the basics of sight are similar, the way deer see the world is much different than we do.

 Sit back and put on your deer goggles.

 With the hunting economy running at full speed these days, you can imagine why so many companies would want to cash in on this type of knowledge.
 Touting your camo pattern's ability to fly under the radar of deer vision would correlate to millions of dollars in revenue.

 What else can we learn from this and what are the takeaways for hunters?
 To begin with, it's incredible to know that deer, who so often foil our greatest plans, would actually fail an eye exam.
 This might explain why after a deer catches your movement, it will stare intently at you until you move again.
 Either that or it decides the risk of waiting to find out what you are isn't worth it.

 The deer knew it saw something, it just can't tell what in the world it was.

 Although deer appear to have poor vision, every hunter's experience has told them otherwise.
 Meet a guy who hasn't gotten picked off more than a time or two, and you'll be looking at a guy who hasn't spent much time in the field.
 What's the catch?

 In a deer's world, it doesn't need to be able to pass a vision test or focus clearly on objects.
 It only needs to spot movement.
 If deer can catch you moving they don't need to know what you are, only that you are too close for comfort.